hereon-GEMS/pydidas/pydidas/docs/source/developer_guide/dev_guide_multiprocessing.rst

       - (int, object)
       - The task number and results are emitted as a signal once they have been received from the workers.
-    * - sig_finished
+    * - finished
       - None
-      - This signal is emitted once the processing has been completed.
+      - This generic QThread signal is emitted once the processing has been completed.
     * - sig_final_app_state
       - object
       - After the AppRunner's local copy of the app has finished processing all